jtejido/basset-ir/README.markdown

-Using Existing Cranfield and Test file
+Using the Cranfield Collection and Test file
 =============

-[Cranfield Collection](http://ir.dcs.gla.ac.uk/resources/test_collections/) has been the pioneer collection in information retrieval to validate a system's effectiveness.
+The [Cranfield Collection](http://ir.dcs.gla.ac.uk/resources/test_collections/) has been the pioneer collection in information retrieval to validate a system's effectiveness.

 I've included the 1400 abstract Cranfield Collection as an XML file that you can parse into separate files.